ellennickles/xphoto-s23/week1/README.md

 - **p5** • Create a free [p5 web editor account](https://editor.p5js.org/) (if you don’t already have one).
 - **Miro** • Create a free [Miro account](https://miro.com/signup/) (you can use any email address).

-### PART 2 • SELECT & REFLECT (...will be updated after our Jan 26 workshop)
+### PART 2 • SELECT & EXPERIMENT & REFLECT
 - Select a photograph that you did not take but enjoy looking at or is of the type of imagery that you would like to know more about.
 Write a blog post, include the image, and describe what you see in the work.
 What does the image show?
 Does it tell a story?
 What qualities do you like best?
 What does it express?
 What choices did the photographer make to achieve these impressions and expressions?
 Why do you imagine the photograph was created?
-- ...more to be added after our Jan 26 workshop
+- Experiment: try to recreate the image with Stability AI’s Stable Diffusion text-to-image model.
+I recommend using the DreamStudio platform that we used in class and consulting the resources (all linked above).
+Remember that it's just an experiment!
+Reflect on the process.
+What inputs / settings were useful (or not) toward achieving your goal?
+In your opinion, can text-to-image generators make photographs?
-- Be prepared to share and talk about the image in our next class.
+- Be prepared to share and talk about the images in our next class.

 ### PART 3 • [READ](https://drive.google.com/drive/u/1/folders/1kxEfgxvYHdQftZY_MBux-shgFjxjFRff) & RESPOND
 - [The Rules](http://manifestos.mombartz.com/immaculate-heart-college-art-department-rules/) by [Sister Corita Kent](https://www.corita.org/) (1967-1968)